Jeff Mocha

 Rachele Levin is an energy and climate change expert with provincial, federal, and international experience in policy and programming related to energy sector decarbonization.
 At Natural Resources Canada, Rachele leads a team in developing policy related to energy decarbonization.
 Rachele’s time at the Ontario Energy Board included leading the OEB’s energy transition work and developing and managing Canada’s first energy innovation sandbox.
 Rachele has authored the Policy Landscape chapter of REN21’s annual international renewable energy report.
 She is an enthusiastic thought leader in all things related to energy transition, decarbonization, innovation and energy policy.

-UTILITY REPRESENTATIVE
+UTILITY SEAT

 Bruce Cameron

-VENDOR REPRESENTATIVE
+VENDOR SEAT

 Bala Venkatesh

-ACADEMIA REPRESENTATIVE
+ACADEMIA SEAT

 Dr. Bala Venkatesh is the founding academic director of the Centre for Urban Energy (CUE) at Toronto Metropolitan University (Formerly Ryerson).
 He is also a tenured professor in the Department of Electrical, Computer, and Biomedical Engineering.